Oskarovsky/popular-words/README.md

 # popular-words

 ## Final product
-This program count all words from `3esl.txt` file and display 1k most popular words.
+This program counts all words from `3esl.txt` file and displays 1k most popular words.

-What's more I have some additional questions to our client.
+What's more, I have some additional questions to our client.
 These questions you can find in Issues bar with `question` mark

 ## The content of the task
 ### Description